romuald/mypager/README.rst

 fix-utf8
     **0**/1, try to fix broken UTF-8 output of older (< 5.5 ?)
 MySQL clients.
 This option fixes unaligned columns when 2 bytes characters are present in a cell.

+uuid-color
+    0/**1**, colorize UUIDs.
+The UUIDs are colorized using a MD5 hash, to more easily identify 2 identical UUIDs in a list.
+This is especially useful when listing UUID1 created in short amount of time

 TODO